gliviu/dir-compare/README.md

 * compareSize: true/false - Compares files by size.
 Defaults to 'false'.
 * compareDate: true/false - Compares files by date of modification (stat.mtime).
 Defaults to 'false'.
+* dateTolerance: milliseconds - Two files are considered to have the same date if the difference between their modification dates fits within date tolerance.
+Defaults to 1000 ms.
 * compareContent: true/false - Compares files by content.
 Defaults to 'false'.
 * skipSubdirs: true/false - Skips sub directories.
 Defaults to 'false'.
 * skipSymlinks: true/false - Ignore symbolic links.
 Defaults to 'false'.